Analysis of the Word Lojong

 In addition, how do we develop bodhichitta, the wish to benefit all beings and to reach enlightenment so we can benefit them best?
 Obviously, reaching enlightenment depends on other beings, developing this attitude toward them.
 First, we want to benefit all beings.
 Then, we want to reach enlightenment in order to be able to do that to the fullest.
 We thus need to get the order straight.
 It’s because we want to benefit all beings that we get the energy, the motivation, the strength, and in many ways the inspiration, to be able to actually work through all the difficulties and reach enlightenment.

 This is why Shantideva says in his chapter on patience:

 (VI.112) Thus, the Sage has spoken of the field of limited beings as well as the field of the Triumphant, (for) having made them happy, many have gone, thereby, to the far-shore of excellence.

 (VI.113) When the acquisition of a Buddha’s Dharma (attainments) is equally due to (both) limited beings and the Triumphant, what kind of order is it that the respect shown to limited beings is not like that to the Triumphant?

 In other words, how do we achieve enlightenment?
-It’s due to the inspiration, not just from the Buddhas, but inspiration from limited beings; not just from the kindness of Buddhas, but from the kindness of limited beings that we can actually practice with them.
-And so Shantideva says the respect that one shows to both should be equal.
+It’s due to the inspiration from limited beings, not just from the Buddhas.
+It’s also not just from the kindness of Buddhas, but also from the kindness of limited beings that we can actually practice.
+Shantideva says the respect that we show to both should be equal.

 (V.80) When my eyes behold limited beings, I shall think, “Depending on them, I shall attain Buddhahood,” and look with a sincere and loving manner.